Smithw8857/Instagram-Clone/README.md

 The **tag_id** column allows us to see which tag is being used on a photo, represented by the tags's tag id.
 The column is set to not null, requiring a value to be filled in the **tag_id** column, therefore requiring each photo that recieves a tag, that tag is in the database.
 This is achieved by making the **tag_id** column a foreign key that references the **id** column from the **tags** table.
 This allows the **photo_tags** table to which tag a photo recieved by its **id** number stored in the **tags** table. **tag_id** is a primary key, preventing a photo from recieving the same tag more than once.

+#### The complete schema code for this database can be found in the insta_schema.sql folder located in this repository.

 ### Database Diagram